Nirthika/ei-performance-test/EIInstance/README.md

       -XX:+PrintGCDateStamps\
       -Xloggc:"$CARBON_HOME/repository/logs/gc.log"\

-5. Edit configure_instance.sh line 4 the variable product as your use
+5. Edit configure_instance.sh product variable with the produt name (wso2ei-6.1.1 or wso2esb-5.0.0)

-   For example if you want to use esb then

-   product="wso2esb-5.0.0"

 6. EI pack should be downloaded and update path to pack in script.